 Use a date function

-Dates have their own family of functions that allow you to work with them in different ways.
+Dates have their own family of functions that allow you to work with them differently.
 Below are examples of a few of them.
-These functions can be embedded inside other functions in order to create a formula.
+You can embed these functions inside other functions to create a formula.

 Live example in Sheets